On Nikishin systems with discrete components and weak asymptotics of multiple orthogonal polynomials: Introduction

-The present paper is devoted to the study of multiple orthogonal polynomials with respect to Nikishin systems generated by two measures $(\sigma_1, \sigma_2)$ with unbounded supports ($\mbox{supp} ( \sigma_1) \subseteq \mathbb{R}_+$, $\mbox{supp} ( \sigma_2 ) \subseteq \,\mathbb{R}_-$); moreover, the second measure $\sigma_2$ is discrete.
-To obtain the limiting zero distribution \eqref{limZer} of such multiple OP we state and solve a Nikishin type equilibrium problem which generalizes \eqref{equiN} by having an external field acting on $\mathbb{R}_+$ and a constraint on $\mathbb{R}_-$.
+The second measure $\sigma_2$ is discrete.
+To obtain the limiting zero distribution \eqref{limZer} of such multiple OP we state and solve a Nikishin type equilibrium problem which generalizes \eqref{equiN} by having an external field acting on $\mathbb{R}_+$ and a constraint on $\mathbb{R}_- := (-\infty,0]$.

 The main results are stated in Section 2.
 In Section 3 we review some examples of explicit solutions of the type of equilibrium problems that we consider.
+Section 4 contains new results related with potentials with unbounded support and scalar equilibrium problems.
 The last two sections include the proofs of the main results.

+This paper has a long story.
+It was started in 2011 while the first author visited Spain in the framework of the Excellence Chair Program sponsored by Universidad Carlos III de Madrid and the Bank of Santander.
+Then, an essential progress on this project was achieved in 2014 when the Editorial Boards of Sbornik Mathematics and Journal of Approximation Theory were preparing the special issues \cite{Gon-St1} and \cite{Gon-St2} of their journals in memory of A.A.
+Gonchar (1931 - 2013) and H. Stahl (1945 - 2012).
+However, it was impossible for us to complete the task in due form.
+Finally, the 70th anniversary of E. M. Nikishin's birthday in 2015 and the 30th anniversary of his death in 2016 motivated the authors to conclude the work, which is dedicated to the memory of these outstanding analysts.